matthewoden/libvault/README.md

 1. In the current directory, set up a local dev server with `sh scripts/setup-local-vault`

-1. Vault (at this time) can't be run in the background without a docker instace.
+1. Vault (at this time) can't be run in the background without a docker instance.
 For now, set up the local secret engine paths with `sh scripts/setup-engines.sh`

 ## Installation